EnMarche/LexikPayboxBundle/README.md

 /**
  * Sample action to call a payment.
- * It create the form to submit with all parameters.
+ * It creates the form to submit with all parameters.
  */
 public function callAction()
 {